az19642/personal-website/README.md

 # Portfolio
-**Developer portfolio created in vanilla HTML, CSS, and JavaScript.**
+Developer portfolio created in vanilla HTML, CSS, and JavaScript.
+Built with Vite.
-Bundled and built with Vite.